reinert/requestor/README.md

     .onSuccess(session::shutdown)
 ```

-**NOTE:** The session owns a thread pool.
+**NOTE:** In JVM runtime, the session is backed by a thread pool to run the requests asynchronously.
 Calling shutdown will close all the threads.
-If you don't do it, the app will still be alive.
+In GWT this is not necessary since the JS runtime relies on an event loop.

 👨‍💻 Make a POST request auto serializing an object into the request payload: